 - EPA supplementation supports brain health*

 EPA indirectly increases DHA levels in the brain

 - EPA could increase production of DHA but the evidence here is weak.

-- We already talked about EPA and its preventive role in inflammation.
+- We already talked about EPA and its preventive role in supporting health inflammation response*.

 But there’s more!

-- Ratios of Omega-6 to 3 are increased in the depressed (never hurts to flog that dead horse!)
+- Ratios of Omega-6 to 3 are increased in the people with poor mood health (never hurts to flog that dead horse!)

 - Our bodies make serotonin (the happy chemical) from tryptophan.
-But if you’re inflamed, your body will convert tryptophan into anxiety-and-agitation-causing molecules (kynurenic and xanthurenic acid.)
+But if you’re unwell, your body will convert tryptophan into agitation-causing molecules (kynurenic and xanthurenic acid.)
 Groovy diagram explains this.
-Oh, turns out suicide attempters have high levels of kynurenine.
-Inflammation-suicide connection!

 What is Unopposed EPA?

-The concept of unopposed EPA comes from the understanding that fish oil formulas that contained 60% or more EPA reduced depressive symptoms.
+The concept of unopposed EPA comes from the understanding that fish oil formulas that contained 60% or more EPA support mood health*.